arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![recent sketches overview](assets/recent-sketches.png)

-In the next sections we will take you through setting up a Shared space for your classroom and your students.
+In the next sections we will take you through setting up a shared space for your classroom and your students.
 Let's jump in and see what awesome things we can create together!

 ## Create a Shared Space